DiomedesAuRaa/Portfolio/README.md

 ---

+## **Projects**

+### **Production PaaS Host Migration**
+Successfully orchestrated the seamless migration of over 1,500 Linux VMs running a Platform as a Service (PaaS) across multiple vSphere instances.
+Carefully planned and executed the migration strategy, achieving zero production downtime and ensuring uninterrupted developer workflows.

+### **Kubernetes Version Upgrades**
+Led the upgrade of production Kubernetes clusters across RKE, EKS, GKE, AKS, and K3s.
+Managed complex upgrade processes, ensuring seamless transitions while maintaining high availability and reliability.
+Implemented automated upgrade strategies and rigorous testing protocols to minimize risks and ensure uninterrupted services.

+### **Custom Monitoring and Alerting**
+Designed and implemented a comprehensive monitoring and alerting system leveraging Grafana, Prometheus, and Alert Manager.
+Deployed these tools across both on-premises and cloud environments to effectively visualize critical production data.
+Established proactive alerting mechanisms to enable swift response and mitigate potential issues before they could impact business operations.

+### **Kubernetes Platform Deployment and Delivery**
+Led the evaluation of diverse open-source and licensed solutions in collaboration with stakeholders and leadership.
+Used gained insights to drive the development of a Kubernetes-based Platform as a Service (PaaS) solution.
+Built and deployed the platform with Infrastructure as Code (IaC) principles using Terraform, ensuring it met the unique requirements of developers for both testing and production environments.

+---

 ## Contact
 If you have any questions or suggestions, feel free to reach out via GitHub Issues or connect with me on social media.